gravity-doc/gravity-doc.github.io/docs/Basic/Data_Transfer.md

 You need to `copy`/`move` your files into `~/.fileServer` to use *FileServer*.

 If you need to **share massive data**, feel free to [contact admin🧙‍](https://gravity-doc.github.io/#contact)

+This service is provided for sharing data on gravity to your collaborators.
+Please do not abuse it to share your personal/non-academic files.
 ```

 ### access